baiIey/framer-speech-api/README.md

 2. Remove the .framer extension at the end of the filename.
 This will turn it into a regular folder.
 3. Pick the folder you created, start the webserver, and open it in your browser.

-To make changes to your Classic files, you can modify the "app.coffee" file inside the folder.
+To make changes to your Classic files, you can modify the "app.js" file inside the folder.

 ---